 September 18 marks the 43rd anniversary of Jimi Hendrix’s death.
 In my last few blogs I’ve been appealing to the mystic side of the guitar-playing community and feel it's safe to say that between the un-ending variations of deified imagery of Jimi, we all acknowledge Jimi Hendrix as high priest of the Muse.

-In my last blog, I left off encouraging shaking up "ordinary" life routines as a way of tricking oneself into unblocking and remaining inspired.
+In my last column, I left off encouraging shaking up "ordinary" life routines as a way of tricking oneself into unblocking and remaining inspired.
 For example, brushing your teeth with the opposite hand, switching the knife and fork hands, washing yourself in the opposite direction of habit, etc.